 (a) MATTERS AFFECTING NATIONAL SECURITY.-The Secretary of Transportation shall consult with the Secretary of Defense on a matter under this chapter affecting national security.
+The Secretary of Defense shall identify and notify the Secretary of Transportation of a national security interest relevant to an activity under this chapter.

-The this chapter. (b) MATTERS AFFECTING FOREIGN POLICY.-The Secretary of Transportation shall consult with the Secretary of State on a matter under this chapter affecting foreign policy.
+(b) MATTERS AFFECTING FOREIGN POLICY.-The Secretary of Transportation shall consult with the Secretary of State on a matter under this chapter affecting foreign policy.
 The Secretary of State shall identify and notify the Secretary of Transportation of a foreign policy interest or obligation relevant to an activity under this chapter.